-- 1. Expanded learning time and tutoring: Students will have tutoring during the school day and after school to increase their achievement scores. - Career pathways: Students will have opportunities to attend field trips to colleges/and or career fairs locally for all grade levels 7-12.
+- 1. Expanded learning time and tutoring: Students will have tutoring during the school day, after school and during the summer to increase their achievement scores. - 2.
+Career pathways: Students will have opportunities to attend field trips to colleges/and or career fairs locally for all grade levels 7-12.
 Additionally, the school counselor will hold college and career speaker panels based on student interest surveys.